Dental Implants

 Implants are composed of three separate components that work together to replace the entire missing tooth structure; these pieces are the following:

-• Abutment
+Abutment

-• Dental prosthetic (crown, bridge, denture, etc.)
+Dental Prosthetic (crown, bridge, denture, etc.)

-The Benefits Of Dental Implants
+Benefits of Dental Implants

 • Providing a natural-looking replacement for missing teeth, which improves the patient’s self-esteem and confidence.